sharetribe/ftw-daily/docs/improving-performance.md

 * Check that the actual dimensions of an image match with DOM element's dimensions.
 * Lighthouse suggests that image compression level should be 85% or lower.
   [Read more](https://developers.google.com/web/tools/lighthouse/audits/optimize-images)
+* Good rule-of-thumb is that use JPEG for images and photos, where PNG is better for graphics, such as logos, graphs and illustrations.
 * If you are using JPEG images, think about saving them as progressive JPEGs.
   [Read more](https://cloudinary.com/blog/progressive_jpegs_and_green_martians) +
   [Photoshop guide](https://helpx.adobe.com/photoshop-elements/using/optimizing-images-jpeg-format.html)
+* If you are using PNG images, consider running them through PNG optimizers to reduce file size.
+  Plenty of options available, one example is [TinyPNG.com](https://tinypng.com)
 * Think about serving images and other static assets from some CDN.
   [Read more.](https://www.smashingmagazine.com/2017/04/content-delivery-network-optimize-images/)